 - LIDL Bike (bikes – corporation between Lidl and Deutsche Bahn)

-- Lime (electric scooters – remember to drive on bike lanes whenever available!)
+- Lime (electric bikes and electric scooters – remember to drive on bike lanes whenever available!)

 Where to live as a Digital Nomad in Berlin?